RoelofSetsFire/data-processing-1/30 Homework/57 Week 5 Interactivity/10 Javascript Interactivity.md

 ## Submitting

-Your submission should be in `hw5.zip` and include the following items:
+Your submission should be in `week5.zip` and include the following items:

-* Include your HTML, CSS, Javascript, any needed images in your submission. about reading 4.
+* A subdirectory `javascript2` that contains the HTML, CSS, Javascript needed to create the interactive visualization.
-* You can include a README.txt describing the system and browser you developed on.
+* A file called `reading4.pdf` for the answers to the fourth reading's questions.